tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client MUST append a new KeyShareEntry for the group indicated in the selected_group field to the groups in its original KeyShare.
 The remaining KeyShareEntry values MUST be preserved.

+When server recieves a second ClientHello that has original KeyShareEntry values at different positions or missing, it MUST abort the handshake with a fatal "illegal_parameter" alert.

 Note that a HelloRetryRequest might not include the "key_share" extension if other extensions are sent, such as if the server is only sending a cookie.